redimp/otterwiki/helm/README.md

 - Kubernetes 1.23+
 - Helm 3.8.0+
-- PV provisioner support in the underlying infrastructure
+- PV provisioner support in the underlying infrastructure, or set `persistence.existingClaim`

 ## Installing the Chart